How to HODL: Bitcoin security tips for the next bull market

 Move your bitcoin to self-custody

 After an exciting bull market, it can be easy to end up with bitcoin sitting on an exchange, especially if you’ve done a lot of trading.

 Exchanges are actually single points of failure when it comes to bitcoin.
 Often, when a person is first learning about bitcoin, they buy some sats on an exchange and don’t get around to taking custody of them, leaving it up to the exchange to keep their bitcoin safe.
 But this is dangerous.

 Because exchanges have a lot of bitcoin, they become prime targets for hackers.
 Since bitcoin was created, many exchanges have been attacked and some exchanges have disappeared entirely, devastating many would-be HODLers.

-If you have bitcoin located on exchanges or multiple wallets, a bear market can be a good time to consolidate it into your Casa wallet if you haven’t already done so.
+If you have bitcoin located on exchanges or multiple wallets, a bear market can be a good time to consolidate it into your Casa vault if you haven’t already done so.
 This usually means performing an on-chain bitcoin transaction from one address to another.